 The programme had its genesis in an extensive period of research which began in 2008 and now encompasses a number of strands.
-It will fund a small number of pathfinder partnerships, build a community of practice on and offline and organise events and publications.
+It funded a small number of pathfinder partnerships, built a community of practice on and offline and now organises events and publications.

 ArtWorks: Developing Practice in Participatory Settings is a Paul Hamlyn Foundation Special Initiative with funding and support from the Arts and Humanities Research Council, Creativity Culture & Education (supported by Arts Council England) and the Cultural Leadership Programme.